 Title: What a symplectic diffeological space is?

 Abstract: I will discuss the generalisation of the concept of symplectic space in diffeology.
-A few different and non-compatible approaches give non-compatible definitions that coincide for manifolds but no more for arbitrary diffeological spaces.
+Two different approaches that may give non-compatible definitions but coincide for manifolds.
 I will illustrate the different situations with some examples including orbifolds and also in infinite dimension.

 Note: It will be an open discussion, not with slides, but you can have an idea by consulting the slides of the talk Symplectic diffeology given at Workshop on Hamiltonian Geometry and Quantization.